ArisGr/SPMalloc/README.md

 - **parse_args.py** : Handles command-line argument parsing and file path setup.
 This module allows you to specify benchmark name, `k` parameter for the k-max selection, and the window size parameter for the bw spike detector.

 - **extract_info.py** : Reads and extracts relevant data from CSV and TXT files.
-It extract the following information:
+It extracts the following information:
   - CSV → Optane and DRAM writes
   - TXT → allocated bytes and active objects over time